Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Related Work

 \subsection{Conditional Hyperparameters in HPO}

-Many HPO algorithms furthermore operate on conditional search spaces, where certain hyperparameters are active only under specific parent choices, and their domains may also change depending on those choices (e.g., algorithm selection or internal mode switches).
-This view is made explicit in practical AutoML systems, such as Auto-WEKA~\citep{10.1145/2487575.2487629}, auto-sklearn~\citep{NIPS2015_11d0e628,10.5555/3586589.3586850}, which describe conditional hyperparameters that are only relevant when a parent hyperparameter takes a particular value.
-Among widely used optimizers, SMAC~\citep{JMLR:v23:21-0888} is designed to handle such conditional hierarchies in CASH-style spaces~\citep{10.1145/2487575.2487629}, while TPE~\citep{NIPS2011_86e8f7ab} formulates the search space as a tree-structured generative process where some variables are only well-defined under specific upstream choices.
-BOHB~\citep{pmlr-v80-falkner18a} combines Hyperband~\citep{JMLR:v18:16-558} with a Bayesian-optimization component built on TPE, thereby optimizing over the same tree-structured conditional spaces while exploiting cheap low-fidelity evaluations.
-Beyond these algorithms, a complementary line of work develops BO surrogates tailored to conditional domains to better share information across branches~\citep{swersky2014raiderslostarchitecturekernels,pmlr-v70-jenatton17a,pmlr-v108-ma20a}.
+Many HPO algorithms operate on conditional search spaces, where some hyperparameters' activation and domains depend on specific parent choices (\eg, algorithm selection).
+This conditional structure is explicitly modeled in practical AutoML systems, such as Auto-WEKA~\citep{10.1145/2487575.2487629} and auto-sklearn~\citep{NIPS2015_11d0e628,10.5555/3586589.3586850}.
+Among widely used optimizers, SMAC~\citep{JMLR:v23:21-0888} is designed to handle such conditional hierarchies in CASH-style spaces~\citep{10.1145/2487575.2487629}, while TPE~\citep{NIPS2011_86e8f7ab} formulates the search space as a tree-structured generative process.
+BOHB~\citep{pmlr-v80-falkner18a} combines Hyperband~\citep{JMLR:v18:16-558} with a TPE-based Bayesian optimization (BO), optimizing over the same tree-structured conditional spaces while exploiting cheap low-fidelity evaluations.
+Beyond these algorithms, a complementary work develops BO surrogates tailored to conditional domains to share information across branches~\citep{swersky2014raiderslostarchitecturekernels,pmlr-v70-jenatton17a,pmlr-v108-ma20a}.